meiatef066/CS50-s-Introduction-to-Databases-with-SQL/README.md

 It includes:
 - Designing a normalized database schema
 - Writing advanced SQL queries
-- Using Flask (Python) to interact with the database
 - Ensuring security (e.g., preventing SQL Injection)
 ---
 ## 🛠 Technologies Used

 - **SQLite** (Relational Database)